Want your overnight guests to feel at home this Christmas? Follow these simple steps to make their stay comfortable and enjoyable. Let’s get ready!

 With so many great options at various price points, forgo the old worn out mattress.
 We recently upgraded our mattress and can’t believe the difference it has made.
 There are many mattress options at various price points, so shop around.

 If you don’t have a headboard, consider creating an inexpensive upholstered one.
-Layer good quality cotton or linen sheets, a coverlet, and a duvet.
+Start with a mattress cover, then layer good quality cotton or linen sheets, a coverlet, and a duvet.
 Supply two types of pillows, including one that’s a bit firm for side sleepers and another on the softer side for back or stomach sleepers.

 Provide a bedside table with essentials